Temidayo198/Affordability-and-Undernourishment-in-Nigeria-and-Other-Countries./README.md

 ---
 The dataset used for this analysis was obtained from Amdor Analytics.
 It includes metrics on food affordability, undernourishment, and employment sectors

+### Tool Used
+---
+- PowerBI

+1. Data Integration
+2. Data Transformation
+3. Data Visualization

+###  Data Analysis Process
+---

+Data Integration: This involve downloading the dataset as excel file and uploading it into PowerBI.

+Data Transformation: Once the data was loaded, I cleaned my dataset using Power Query Editor.

+Data Visualization: The use of various visual elements (charts, graphs, cards) to represent data visually.

 ![Screenshot (71)](https://github.com/user-attachments/assets/7e205d4f-12b9-4c67-bb2e-be55402321d3)

+### Results
+---

+### Actionable Insights
+---